vjtsieuthit96/Music-Tiles-Game/README.md

 - Open the scene named "MainGameScene" located at Assets/Scenes/MainGameScene.
 - Select a song from the dropdown list.
 - Press Play to start the game.
-- When you lose, the screen will switch to the GameOver scene.
-Press PlayAgain to restart.
+- When you lose, the screen will switch to the GameOver scene, press PlayAgain to restart.

 You can create a beatmap using the "BeatMapMaker" scene.
   - First, import a new music file into Assets/Resources/Musics.
   - After creating the beatmap, the file will be saved in Assets as songName.txt.